PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 **Automation**

-Try to automate as much as possible through IaC and scripts.
+Try to automate as much as possible through Docker, IaC and scripts.

 Store the automation in the git repository.